 Program proofs for concurrent programs were pioneered by the Calvin and QED tools.
-Current tools include VCC, which verifies concurrent C programs using the Z3 SMT solver; Chalice, a modular verification tool using a dedicated concurrent language; and CIVL, which verifies refinement for concurrent programs.
+Current tools include VCC, which operates on concurrent C programs annotated with specifications and invariants and proves them correct using the Z3 SMT solver; Chalice, a modular verification tool for a dedicated concurrent language; and CIVL (Concurrency Intermediate Verification Language), which verifies refinement for concurrent programs in various different languages after translation into a common intermediate format.
 VCC and Chalice base their invariant reasoning on objects, object ownership, and type invariants.
 VCC does not support refinement and Chalice does so only for sequential programs; neither support movers nor reduction reasoning.
 Finally, concurrent separation logic reasons on concurrent programs without explicit non-interference checks.
 State-of-the art tools are able to blend this logic with explicit non-interference reasoning.